 Laurie Brown, LPC, CSAC

 Laurie has a Master of Science in Clinical Mental Health Counseling from the University of Wisconsin Whitewater.
-Her clinical experience includes providing individual and group counseling to treat substance use disorders and mental health disorders, including sex offender treatment and family and marriage counseling.
+She earned her Grief Support Specialist Certificate from the University of Wisconsin Madison.
+Her clinical experience includes providing individual and group counseling to treat substance use disorders and mental health disorders, including grief and sex offender treatment.
 Laurie facilitates therapy sessions using an eclectic approach, which is based in Person-Centered Therapy, Solution Focused Brief Therapy, Cognitive Behavioral Therapy, and Mindfulness.
 Laurie uses a trauma informed and strengths based approach.
-Her philosophy is to empower the client, identify strengths, instill hope, and provide support throughout the treatment process.
+Her philosophy is to meet clients where they are at while empowering the client, identifying strengths, instilling hope, and providing support throughout the treatment process.
 She is trained in facilitating Thinking for a Change and CBI-SOA.

 Brandi Lander, LCSW, CSAC, ICS